Guseyn/EHTML/README.md

   So, as you can see it's pretty straightforward: `e-for-each template` has attribute `data-list-to-iterate` where you can specify the list from the mapped object that you want to iterate.
 And attribute `data-item-name` specifies the name of the item that you want to map to the `template`.
 You can also use `index` property of the item in the mapping which starts from 1.

-  When you open a browser, `template` will be replaced with its `n` times duplicated inner content for each item, where `n` is the length of list that has been iterated:
+  When you open a browser, `template` will be replaced with its `n` times duplicated inner content for each item, where `n` is the length of the list that has been iterated:

   ```html
   <e-json